 That evening Jack took me aside and chatted to me about the terrible event.
 He never apologised for his constant belittling, but he did quietly talk to me about how it’s not a good look to get angry like I did in front people – especially his kids.
 I apologised, genuinely feeling bad about what I had done.
 For many years after that Jack never belittled me again – ever.
 He still belittled other people, but never me.

 Could I have handled it better?
 Maybe I needed to blow up to make Jack understand that I wasn’t going to take it anymore.
 Or maybe if I had of taken him aside, asking him quietly to stop he may have obliged.
 Probably not but I don’t really know.
-But anyway it is what it is and it actually worked.
+But anyway it is what it is.
 We continued our business relationship for many years and he was very good to me and I to him.

 Categories: Love and Relationships